umontreal-simul/ssj/README.md

 - the user's guide (under `ssj/doc/html`); and
 - example source files (under `ssj/doc/examples`).

-Download the latest archive and extract the files in a location of your choice.
+You can download the latest archive and extract the files in a location of your choice.

 #### Set the Java class path